Altronix/linq-network/docs/_build/html/_sources/api/api_http/linq_service/linq_service_v1_devices.rst.txt

       }

    :query string serial: (optional) return only data for a single serial number device
+   :query string search: (optional) Return only keys that match this search
    :query number start: (optional) return devices starting at a specific index
    :query number count: (optional) return a specified amount of devices
    :query string sort: (optional) sort result by a specific key